Viasat Internet in Ohio at a Glance

 Viasat Coverage in Ohio

 Viasat provides near-100% coverage across Ohio through its geostationary satellite fleet.
 Because the signal comes from orbit approximately 22,000 miles above the equator, Viasat can serve any location in Ohio that has a clear view of the southern sky.
-This includes Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities, and the Hocking Hills region, areas that terrestrial providers typically cannot reach.
+This includes Appalachian Ohio near the Wayne National Forest, rural northwest Ohio farming communities.
+The Hocking Hills region, areas that terrestrial providers typically cannot reach.
 A professional installer positions a satellite dish on your home, aligning it with Viasat's satellite for optimal signal strength.

 Viasat Ohio FAQ